 One of the many spots I’ve found because of my love for trail running.
 I normally park on Riverside Road just off of Westover Hills Blvd and enter Buttermilk Trail from Riverside Road.

-Head towards the Nickel Bridge on the trail and it takes you under the bridge using a rock covered path that can get pretty slippery when wet.
+Head towards the Nickel Bridge on the trail and it takes you under the bridge using a rock-covered path that can get pretty slippery when wet.
 Buttermilk then continues up and wraps around to take you to the bridge walk path, but to get down to the river for the sunrise, you follow a trail down and around.

 But the best views are looking east towards the city to catch the sun reflecting off of the James.
 There are a set of rocks on the James River about a 5 min walk east on the large gravel walking path.
 They jut out just enough you won’t have to worry about tree branches messing up your view.
 Unless the branches add to your image’s composure.

-There’s always geese or ducks down there if you’re a wildlife photographer.
+There are always geese or ducks down there if you’re a wildlife photographer.
 Bring your zoom lens to catch them hanging out in the sunrise glow.

-Some of the rocks are flat and smooth, making it easy to setup a tripod for long exposure work.
+Some of the rocks are flat and smooth, making it easy to set up a tripod for long exposure work.